HU-TI-DEV/TI-S4/onderwijsmateriaal/gazebo/2_Building_our_first_robot.md

 </sensor>
 ~~~

+restart & enter the container (see above how you do this).
+Make sure you are in the ~/gz_transport_tutorial directory (again see above how you do this).
 Use vi to save the file also in your docker container under robot_with_imu.sdf.
 The end result should look something like this [robot_with_imu.sdf](./files/robot_with_imu.sdf).
 Start the robot in gz sim, press also run and use the other container to make it "walk" with the following command<sup>2</sup>